• USA USA

 What To Do When You Want More Sex Than Your Partner

 If you’ve ever been in a long-term romantic relationship, odds are you’ve found that you and your partner weren’t always on the same page about sex.
 There were probably times when you were in the mood, but your partner wasn’t, as well as times when your partner was in the mood, but you weren’t.
 That’s normal.
 It happens from time to time in every relationship, and it isn’t a big deal.
 However, when partners get completely out of sync when it comes to sexual desire, such that sexual connection becomes next to impossible, that’s another story.
 When this dynamic persists for several months or perhaps even years, it is known as a sexual desire discrepancy.
 Desire discrepancies can be highly distressing and are actually the single most common issue that prompts couples to seek sex therapy.
+Fortunately, there’s a lot that you can do to bridge the divide.
+While the solution ultimately necessitates buy-in from both partners (this is a relationship problem, not an individual problem), a good place to start is for each partner to really try and understand their own sexuality and sexual motivations.
+Once equipped with this information, you’ll be in a much stronger position to figure out a productive path forward.
+In this article, we’re going to focus on where the higher-desire partner’s journey begins.
+Next time, we’ll address the lower-desire partner.

 Drop the Sexual Shame